Approx. Time Difference

-In the lead-up to the 2014 World Cup Games and 2016 Olympics, both to be held in Rio, the state governor has initiated stronger security policies.
-The center of these new policies is a Favela Pacification Program (FPP), in which police enter favelas known to be dominated by criminal gangs, re-establish rule of law and allow for the introduction of municipal and social services.
+In the lead-up to the 2016 Olympics, the state governor initiated stronger security policies.
+The center of these new policies was the Favela Pacification Program (FPP), in which police entered favelas known to be dominated by criminal gangs, re-established the rule of law and allowed for the introduction of municipal and social services.
 The program has effectively pushed gangs out of dozens of favelas around the city.
 However, in retaliation, small armed groups have begun blatant daylight robberies of motorists throughout Rio de Janeiro, including the South Zone.
-Heightened levels of retaliation by drug gangs are possible in the year preceding the World Cup.

 Despite progress, violent incidents do occur in pacified favelas.
 Drug dealing, extortion, and corruption are all still serious problems, but may not escalate to violence as frequently as before pacification.

 Many of Brazil’s beaches have very dangerous riptides, even if the water looks safe.
 Ocean currents and waves are unpredictable, even in popular beaches frequented by tourists.
 Shark attacks are reported in the waters of some beaches in northeastern Brazil, particularly near Recife.
 Always observe posted warnings and never swim while under the influence of alcohol.
 Follow local authorities’ guidance and refrain from swimming alone in areas marked with red warning signs or at beaches where there are no municipal lifeguards or first responder services.

 Brazil is an endemic area for schistosomiasis, a water-borne parasite.
 Avoid wading, swimming, or other contact with fresh water in streams, lakes, and ponds.